Maven is a Java tool, so you must have Java installed in order to proceed.

 Depending upon your network setup, you may require extra configuration.
 Check out the Guide to Configuring Maven if necessary.

-mvn archetype:create -DgroupId=com.mycompany.app -DartifactId=my-app
+mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.5 -DinteractiveMode=false

 If you have just installed Maven, it may take a while on the first run.
 This is because Maven is downloading the most recent artifacts (plugin jars and other files) into your local repository.
 You may also need to execute the command a couple of times before it succeeds.
 This is because the remote server may time out before your downloads are complete.
 Don't worry, there are ways to fix that.